philpennock/etc-vagrant/README.md

 bring up any one of those boxes as a near-empty image.

-I hit issues with one OS's official RelEng images being Rather Defective and added lots of workarounds, as part of being able to have the boxes be tunable.
+I hit issues with one OS's official RelEng images being Rather Defective and added lots of workarounds, via tunable attributes on the object defining the machine we want to bring up.

-Then there was a call for testing snapshots of OpenSSH, coming up to a new release, and I decided to use what I had and automated it.
+Then there was a call for testing snapshots of OpenSSH, coming up to a new release, and I decided to use what I had lying around.
+I repeatedly automated things until it was just `all.sh` to test on each of a bunch of machines and pull back the configure/make report to a local directory.

 **Note**: both the scripts and the `Vagrantfile` assume that a command called `not_at_home` exists somewhere in `$PATH`.